 It’s important to remember the immediate medical treatment your loved one receives might not be enough.
 Many abused or neglected people, especially those abused by a caregiver, also need to speak to a therapist or mental health counselor who has experience dealing with abused patients.

-You should also document all of your loved one’s medical treatment and associated costs.
+You should also document your loved one’s medical treatment and associated costs.
 This is information you’ll want to share with your attorney.